Pwntus/mic-workshops/docs/content/manifest/150-index.md

 You need to replace `<STACK HOST>` with your current stack URL.

-E.g. to retrieve the `Manifest` for `startiot.mic.telenorconnexion.com`:
+E.g. to retrieve the Manifest for `startiot.mic.telenorconnexion.com`:

 [https://1u31fuekv5.execute-api.eu-west-1.amazonaws.com/prod/manifest/?hostname=startiot.mic.telenorconnexion.com](https://1u31fuekv5.execute-api.eu-west-1.amazonaws.com/prod/manifest/?hostname=startiot.mic.telenorconnexion.com)

 ## What to do with the Manifest?

-When creating an application you have two choices;
+When creating an application you typically take one of these two approaches;

+- Hard-code the manifest in your source code (and hope it doesn't change)
+- Fetch the manifest once at launch and store it for consecutive API calls